 Everyone covers the matching image on their card.

 Repeat, calling out images until someone has five in a row horizontal, vertical, or diagonal.

 Or switch it up all together and instead of doing traditional (five in a row) bingo, have people cover the four corners, a postage stamp (four together), or whatever else your heart desires.

 First person to bingo wins a prize!
-I have a list of prize options below but these pretzel hearts would be a great option!
+I have a list of prize options below but anything Valentine’s Day would be great!

-Either continue playing for more bingos or have everyone clear their Valentine’s Day bingo cards and start fresh again.
+Either continue playing for more bingos or have everyone clear their bingo cards and start fresh again.